Alpha backgrounds in the AMoRE-Pilot experiment: Introduction

-The ultimate sensitivity of AMoRE is limited by internal radioactive contamination of the CMO detectors by traces of uranium and thorium with their daugthers~\cite{luqman2017}.
-In addition, contaminations on the surfaces of the crystals or nearby materials can deposit energies in the crystal detectors~\cite{bucci2009,johnson2012,patavina,alessandria,yu2021,vacri2021} that can appear in the experimental region of interest (ROI) that is $\pm 10$~keV around the $^{100}$Mo $Q$-value of 3.034~MeV.
-Although these backgrounds can be separated with double beta decay signals by particle identification (PID) methods in AMoRE~\cite{gbkim2016,ikim2017}, misidentification can leave residulal backgrounds that are essential to understand.
+The ultimate sensitivity of AMoRE is limited by the internal radioactive contamination of the CMO detectors by traces of uranium and thorium with their daughters~\cite{luqman2017}.
+In addition, contaminations on the crystals surfaces or nearby materials can deposit energies in the active volume of the detector~\cite{bucci2009,johnson2012,patavina,alessandria,yu2021,vacri2021}, which could possibly appear in the experimental region of interest (ROI) that is $\pm10$~keV around the $^{100}$Mo $Q$-value of 3.034~MeV, estimated based on the energy resolution of the detector~\cite{gbkim2017}.
+Although $\alpha$ events from these backgrounds can be separated from double beta decay signals by particle identification (PID) methods in AMoRE~\cite{gbkim2016,ikim2017}, misidentification of $\beta/\gamma$ events can occur induced by the surface contamination from natural decay chains can leave residual backgrounds; hence, it is essential to understand these residual backgrounds in depth.

-Because contributions from radioactive $\alpha$-decays can be identified by high energy peaks for both surface and internal contaminations, the measured $\alpha$ energy spectra are modeled by fitting them with simulated $\alpha$ energy spectra for each crystal.
-The background modeling for $\beta/\gamma$ spectra will be described in a separate paper.
+Contributions from radioactive $\alpha$-decays can be identified by their high-energy peaks and continuum parts in the background spectrum in internal contaminations and surface contaminations of crystals and nearby materials, respectively.
+For this, measured $\alpha$ energy spectra are modeled by fitting them with simulated $\alpha$ energy spectra for each crystal.
+The background modeling for $\beta/\gamma$ spectra will be described in a separate work.

-The paper is structured as follows: the AMoRE-Pilot experimental setup is described in Sect.
-2. Section 3 describes the internal background measurements of CMO crystals.
+The paper is structured as follows: the AMoRE-Pilot experimental setup is described in Section 2.
+Section 3 describes the internal background measurements of CMO crystals.
 Section 4 describes background simulations for both internal and surface contaminations.
-Section 5 provides modeling of $\alpha$ spectra developed by the fits and gives details about the results, including background contributions in the ROI as well as low-energy contributions.
-Finally Sect.
-6 provides conclusions.
+Section 5 provides details regarding the $\alpha$ spectra modeling developed by fitting the measured $\alpha$ spectra with the simulated data and gives details about the results, including background contributions in the ROI as well as low-energy contributions.
+Finally, conclusions are provided in Section 6.